voussoir/voussoir.net/voussoir.net/writing/professionally_written_article/professionally_written_article.md

 But our anonymous sources tell us otherwise.

-Just before the end of the debate, the CEO of YouTube was awarded the world's first "Free Expression Award" after a unanimous decision by a committe consisting of just the CEO.
+Just before the end of the debate, the CEO of YouTube was awarded the world's first "Free Expression Award" after a unanimous decision by a committee consisting of just the CEO.

 [![](photo_small.jpg)](photo_large.jpg "Click to see full-size image")